OneKeyHQ/firmware/core/src/apps/cardano/README.md

 #### Ordinary transaction

-An ordinary transaction cannot contain a pool registration certificate.
+An ordinary transaction cannot contain a pool registration certificate or items related to Plutus script evaluation (collateral inputs, ...).
 Also multi-sig (1854') witnesses can't be requested.

 #### Pool registration as owner